madhurchhajed/Cat-or-Not-Cat-Image-Classifier/README.md

 A deep neural network application for classification of images as a cat or not cat.

 ## Content :
-1. How are application works ?
+1. How our application works ?
-2. How are neural network model works ?
+2. How our neural network model works ?

 # How application work ?